I. Faces in the Crowd

 In what would become commonplace in the years that followed, conservative community leaders organized church congregations and would bus them to school board meetings by the hundreds.
 Trans students had to walk through a sea of vitriol, sometimes punctuated with Oath Keepers in full tactical gear, flagpole in hand to show us America belonged to their kind.
 We hadn’t yet seen how these same Oath Keepers would brandish flag poles as weapons in the storming of the Capitol.

 Like any parent, it’s difficult for me to fathom how my child, seven years old at the time, could elicit the malice that we saw on the faces of those protestors.
-Protestors who are quick to assert that it is love that moves them to erase your child.
+Those protestors are often quick to assert that it is love that moves them to condemn your child.

 But I can assure you it is not love in any form that we see on the faces and in the actions of anti-trans protestors.
 Their faces are as familiar as they are repulsive because we’ve seen them before, far too many times.
 They are the faces captured in the iconic photo of Elizabeth Eckford of the Little Rock Nine, walking determinedly through a crowd of angry white protesters.